mgonto/restangular/README.md

 ````

 ### How to create a Restangular service with a different configuration from the global one
 Let's assume that for most requests you need some configuration (The global one), and for just a bunch of methods you need another configuration.
 In that case, you'll need to create another Restangular service with this particular configuration.
+This scoped configuration will inherit all defaults from the global one.
 Let's see how.

 ````javascript
 // Global configuration